oSoWoSo/open-source_rules/README.md

 - because "The pen is mightier than the sword"
 - bacause Words are mightier then money.
 - because We can.
-- because We want real democracy.
+- because We want real freedom.
 - because Only all together we can make it best.

 basic rules can be like: